-Applicable definitions for the Policy and Guidelines can be found at https://policy.ucop.edu/doc/4000385/SVSH and https://oeod.uci.edu/.
+Applicable definitions for the SVSH Policy can be found at https://policy.ucop.edu/doc/4000385/SVSH.

-Applicable definitions for the Policies Applying to Campus Activities, Organizations, and Students (PACAOS), and the campus implementing regulations adopted pursuant to them, can be found at https://oaisc.uci.edu/.
+Applicable definitions for the Policies Applying to Campus Activities, Organizations, and Students (PACAOS), and the campus implementing regulations adopted pursuant to them, are provided in Section 14.00.